esmero/archipelago-documentation/docs/archipelago-glossary.md

 ### ADO to View Mode Mapping

 This refers to the 'ADO to View Mode Mapping' form found at `/admin/config/archipelago/viewmode_mapping`.
-This form is used to determine the 'Display Mode' used for an ADO based on the objects `type`.
+This form is used to determine the 'Display Mode' used for an ADO based on the object's `type`.

 See the 'Display Mode' and `type` references below.